Finder makes money from featured partners, but editorial opinions are our own.

 Insurance

 Choose a savings account with a financial institution that is a member of the Canada Deposit Insurance Corporation (CDIC).
-The CDIC insures deposits of up to $100,000 in the unlikely event that your bank fails.
-Each Canadian province also has its own deposit insurer that covers deposits at provincial credit unions.
+The CDIC insures deposits up to $100,000 in the unlikely event that your bank fails.
+Each Canadian province has its own deposit insurer that covers deposits at provincial credit unions.

 How savings account interest rates make a BIG difference for your money